-- 11/12.1 The student will study in-depth and demonstrate mastery of movement skills and patterns in at least one lifetime physical activity per nine-week period. - a) Demonstrate mastery in all basic skills and movement patterns required for the selected activity and the ability to use the skills with consistency in the appropriate setting. - b) Identify and apply appropriate skill practice and strategies of the selected activity at an advanced level. - c) Demonstrate advanced movement patterns in at least one self-selected movement or activity. - d) Demonstrate the ability to use combined movement skills and strategies in self-selected movement activities. - e) Analyze movement activities to identify component skills and movement patterns. - f) Conduct observations and skill analyses of others to improve skill performance. - g) Create practice and game plans for optimal performance of movement patterns in self-selected sport/activity from the perspective of a coach, personal trainer, athlete, or other sport-related role. - h) Select and apply appropriate practice procedures to learn skills and movement patterns in activities of personal interest. - Apply appropriate strategies during performance, including offensive and defensive strategies, game-specific situational strategies, and strategies for working more effectively with team members/partners.
+11/12.1 The student will study in-depth and demonstrate mastery of movement skills and patterns in at least one lifetime physical activity per nine-week period.

+- a) Demonstrate mastery in all basic skills and movement patterns required for the selected activity and the ability to use the skills with consistency in the appropriate setting. - b) Identify and apply appropriate skill practice and strategies of the selected activity at an advanced level. - c) Demonstrate advanced movement patterns in self-selected movement or activity. - d) Demonstrate the ability to use combined movement skills and strategies in self-selected movement activities. - e) Analyze movement activities to identify component skills and movement patterns. - f) Conduct observations and skill analyses of others to improve skill performance. - g) Create practice and game plans for optimal performance of movement patterns in self-selected sport/activity from the perspective of a coach, personal trainer, athlete, or other sport-related role. - h) Select and apply appropriate practice procedures to learn skills and movement patterns in activities of personal interest. - i) Apply appropriate strategies during performance, to include offensive and defensive strategies, game-specific situational strategies, and strategies for working more effectively with team members/partners. - j) Compare and contrast strategies used in class performance of activities with college-level, preprofessional, or professional levels of activity. - k) Apply physiological and biomechanical principles to improve performance in sport/activity.